aponsero/Aggregated_Viral_Catalogue/README.md

 User can either download the app locally or use the web-service : [https://ponseroa.shinyapps.io/AVrC/](https://ponseroa.shinyapps.io/AVrC/)

 ## Important Note:
 The AVrC user interface allows users to search ONLY on the AVrC vOTU representative sequences.
-The complete database is available as a relational database (csv and sqlite format) in the Zenodo repository : XXX.
+The complete database is available as a relational database (csv and sqlite format) in the Zenodo repository : 10.5281/zenodo.11426065.

 ## Installation